Spraying equipment | Everything you need to knowJoyce Groenewegen

 “When you clean your spraying equipment, make sure that the dirty water does not end up in the sewer of the surface water”

-How to maintain spraying equipment?
+How to maintain horticultural spraying equipment?

 When you are done with the crop treatments by using your spraying equipment, it is important to clean it for the next use.
 If you do not clean the equipment, it might occur that the crop protection products will remain in the tank.
 When you use the tank without cleaning it, there is a chance that you will get crop damage.
-Shortly, always clean spraying equipment or your spraying trolley after usage!
+Shortly, always clean horticultural spray equipment or your spraying trolley after usage!

 The importance of cleaning a spraying trolley